PagerTree/pager_tree-integrations/CREATING_AN_INTEGRATION.md

 1. The Active Record attributes under the key `en.activerecord.attributes.pager_tree/integrations/integration.option_#{option_name}`

 ### Tests
-Please make sure to add appropriate tests for your addition (model tests, and if applicable, controller tests).
+Please make sure to add appropriate tests for your addition (model tests, and if applicable, controller tests). **These should be quality tests.**